violeta8/Programming-Paradigms/README.md

 If you dislike the current look-and-feel that comes with the default Atom installation, feel free to download and install the following packages:

-* `atom-material-ui`: a dynamic UI theme for that follows Google's Material Design Guidelines.
+* `atom-material-ui`: a dynamic UI theme for that follows Google's Material Design guidelines.
 * `atom-material-syntax`: a dark syntax theme  that uses Google's Material Design color palette.
 * `file-icons`: file extension icons and colors.